The IDF Has Room For All

 In Israel, the vast majority of typical high school graduates serve in the Israel Defense Forces (IDF) but, did you know that thousands of young people with cerebral palsy, autism, and intellectual disabilities were turned away from service?
 These individuals had been turned away from proudly serving their country until Special in Uniform opened the door for them.
 Special in Uniform is a very unique program, now operating in partnership with Jewish National Fund (JNF), integrating young people with autism and other disabilities into the Israel Defense Forces (IDF) and, in turn, into Israeli society.
 Its core belief is that everyone belongs and has the right to reach his or her full potential.
 Special in Uniform focuses on the unique talents of each individual participant to help them find a job within the IDF that is a perfect fit for their skills and in helping keep Israel safe and secure.

-Recently, soldiers from Special in Uniform received a warm welcome by Prime Minister Netanyahu at a Graduation Ceremony for Israeli Air force pilots.
+Soldiers from Special in Uniform received a warm welcome by then Prime Minister Netanyahu at a Graduation Ceremony for Israeli Air force pilots.
 The graduation ceremony for the new Israeli Air force pilots is a very prestigious event in Israel, it is conducted in the presence of the cadets' families, senior government officials, the Prime Minister, as well as top air force and army leaders.
 One would never think to integrate disabled soldiers within this kind of occasion – a ceremony honoring IAF graduates.
 Now, this has become an integral part of Israel identity as a caring society.
 The strongest members of society are giving over unconditional love and reserves of strength to the most vulnerable among us.

 Prime Minister Benjamin Netanyahu, speaking at the graduation ceremony, underscored the IDF’s spirit of inclusion.